-Prior to medical school, Dr. Fields held several leadership positions as a firefighter captain and medic.
-In addition, he spent several years as a neural rehab personal trainer managing clients with debilitating neuromuscular disorders, including stroke, brain trauma, multiple sclerosis and spinal cord injuries.
-This work led him to discover his leadership abilities, manual adeptness, and human interaction skills, thus spurring interest in using these aptitudes to serve society through a career in medicine.
+Prior to medical school Dr. Fields held several leadership positions as a firefighter captain and medic.
+In addition, he spent several years as a neural rehab personal trainer managing clients with debilitating neuromuscular disorders; including stroke, brain trauma, multiple sclerosis and spinal cord injuries.
+These experiences have inspired both his research and clinical interest in spinal neurorestorative therapies.

-In his free time Dr. Fields enjoys working out, cooking, and catching up with friends.
+In his free time Dr. Fields enjoys working out, running in the rain, and catching up with friends.

 Specialized Areas of Interest